pinco227/D-man/README.md

 ## Features
 Website's features are presented in an importance order.
 - ### Navigation bar
     Allows users to navigate through the page.
-As the website is mainly a single landing page, the navigation will be visible all the time.
+The navigation bar will be fixed to top and always visible.
+- ### A music player
+    The player's controls will always be visible as well as current playing song.
+The playlist and current playing song details will be collapsed (but expandable) on mobile and small screens and always visible on bigger screens.
+- ### Music Library
+    A library of song well organised in collections as albums.
+- ### Video Library
+    A list of videos from artist's YouTube channel.
 - ### A photo gallery
+    A gallery of photos from events and behind the scene shots.
+- ### About page
+    A page presenting the artist's biography.
-- ### Contact section
+- ### Contact page
+    A page featuring all the contact details, link to social media pages and a contact form.
 - ### Accessibility
     Images are provided with descriptive text.
 The website is optimised for screen readers and allows users with impaired vision to zoom at any point.
 - ### Features left to implement